gravitational/teleport/rfd/0073-kube-secret-storage.md

 2. Storage was not available: `Deployment -> Statefulset`

     If storage was not available, Helm chart installed the assets as a Deployment.
 Due to [limitations](#limitations), the current RFD forces the usage of Statefulset.
 This means that for this case, if no action is taken Helm chart will switch from Deployment to a Statefulset.
 Helm manages this change by destroying the Deployment object and creating the new Statefulset.
 During this transition, even if the operator has the `PodDisruptionBudget` object enabled, the Kubernetes cluster might become inaccessible from Teleport for some time because there is no guarantee that the system has at least one agent replica running.
 So in order to prevent the downtime, Helm chart will keep the Deployment if it already exists in the cluster, but it will also install in parallel the Statefulset.
-In order to inform the user of following actions, it will render a custom message to the operator saying that once the Statefulset pods are running he can safely delete the Deployment.
+Once the upgrade finishes, Helm chart will run a `post-upgrade` hook that waits until the StatefulSet pods are ready and deletes the Deployment after that.
-    The message will also contain the two commands necessary to automatically delete the Deployment once the Statefulset pods are running.
+    The hook will run the following commands:
     ```bash
         $ kubectl wait --for=condition=available statefulset/{ .Release.Name } -n { .Release.Namespace } --timeout=10m
         $ kubectl delete deployment/{ .Release.Name } -n { .Release.Namespace }